basharkousa/mytasks/README.md

 1. A kanban board for tasks, where users can create, edit, and move tasks between different columns (e.g. "To Do", "In Progress", "Done").
 2. A timer function that allows users to start and stop tracking the time spent on each task.
 3. A history of completed tasks, including the time spent on each task and the date it was completed.
-4. Users are able to Comment on each task.
+4. Users are able to comment on each task.
-5. Customizable themes: Users Allowed to customize the look and feel of the app by choosing from a selection of pre-defined color schemes.
+5. Customizable themes: Users allowed to customize the look and feel of the app by choosing from a selection of pre-defined color schemes.
 6. Offline functionality: The app is allowed to work offline to show the history activities.
 7. Multi-language support: The app is supported for different languages (English,German), this will make the app more accessible to a global audience.